hola2soa/StyleMoonCat/README.md

 ```
 $ stylemooncat allitems 2 MOONCAT 400 500
 ```
-If you don't want search by price range, let price_from or price_to be -1 or ignore these parameters
+If you don't want search by price range, let price_from ,or price_to be -1 ,or both be -1, or ignore these parameters
 ```
 $ stylemooncat allitems 2 MOONCAT -1 -1
 ```